topcoderinc/tc-chrome-extension/README.md

 This is bleeding-edge.... like "walking dead" bleeding edge and therefore may change or die with a bullet to the head.

+The app for the member search is on a single dyno so you may have to wake it up by trying the member search a couple of times.

 ## API Key

 If you want to search for member data, you must have an API key (since we don't want this info public).
 Email jeff@appirio.com he'll send you a key that you can add to the `Options` for the extension.